carlosantr/Pushover-ML_repository/README.md

 This work is also part of MSc. thesis in Applied Analytics.
 For further information about Pushover-ML, licensing, data availability and collaboration in research related to ML applications, do not hesitate to contact at carlosantr@unisabana.edu.co.

 ## References
 [1] Angarita C., Montes C., Arroyo, O., 2025.
 Pushover-ML: A Machine Learning approach to predict a trilinear approximation of pushover curves for low-rise reinforced concrete frame buildings.
-SoftwareX (under review)
+SoftwareX 30. https://doi.org/10.1016/j.softx.2025.102122

 [2] Angarita C., Montes C., Arroyo O., 2024.
 Machine learning – based approach for predicting pushover curves of low-rise reinforced concrete frame buildings.
 Structures 70, 107694. https://doi.org/10.1016/j.istruc.2024.107694